 Claimant Count in Trafford

-The Trafford MSOA with the largest share of claims in Oct 2024 was Old Trafford with 15.1% of all claimants within Trafford, almost the double of claims than Gorse Hill, the MSOA with the second largest number of claims.
-20 MSOAs out of 28 have more claims in Oct 2024 compared to Oct 2023.
-Old Trafford have the largest increase in number of claims with 120 more, followed by Gorse Hill (90).
-Flixton & Moorside and Urmston East had a reduction in number of claims with 10 less, along with Urmston West, Ashton upon Mersey North and Ashton upon Mersey North with -5.
+The Trafford MSOA with the largest share of claims in Feb 2025 was Old Trafford with 14.5% of all claimants within Trafford, almost the double of claims than Gorse Hill, the MSOA with the second largest number of claims.
+16 MSOAs out of 28 have more claims in Feb 2025 compared to Feb 2024.
+Gorse Hill have the largest increase in number of claims with 70 more, followed by Old Trafford (65).
+Timperley East had a reduction in number of claims with 20 less, along with Sale East and Bowdon with -15.

-The MSOAs with higher claimant rate in Oct 2024 were Old Trafford with 8.4%, Gorse Hill with 6.5% and Partington with 6.3%.
-The MSOAs where the claimant rate have decreased more from Oct 2023 to Oct 2024 were Flixton & Moorside, Urmston East and Urmston East with -0.2% points decrease, followed by Urmston West and Altrincham West, Dunham & Warburton with -0.1%.
+The MSOAs with higher claimant rate in Feb 2025 were Old Trafford with 7.9%, Partington with 6.5% and Gorse Hill with 6.2%.
+The MSOAs where the claimant rate have decreased more from Feb 2024 to Feb 2025 were Timperley East with -0.4% points decrease, followed by Sale East and Bowdon with -0.3%.
+From the top 5 MSOAs with the highest rates, all had a higher rate when comparing Feb 2024 to Feb 2025.

 At the start of 2020 the age band 25-34 already had the highest number of claims, however after the effects of the Covid-19 pandemic which started in March 2020 this figure increased more sharply compared to the other age bands.
 The claimant rate as a proportion of Trafford’s population within each age band showed then a higher increase in the age bands of 16-24 and 25-34 compared to the others.
 From January 2023 the count and rate of all age bands started to increase but the figures are fluctuating from April 2023.
-The age groups 35 to 44 and 45 to 54 had an increase on July 2024.
+The age groups 35 to 44 and 45 to 54 had an increase on July 2024, followed by a decrease in numbers.

 More than half of Trafford’s claimants are residents of 1 quarter of the MSOAs.
 Around half of the claimants are between 25 and 44 years.